 How to Defend Against Smishing

 Users can help defend against smishing attacks by researching unknown phone numbers thoroughly and by calling the company named in the messages if they have any doubts.

 To protect against pharming attacks, organizations should encourage employees to enter in login credentials only on HTTPS-protected sites.
-Companies should also implement anti-virus software on all corporate devices and implement virus database updates on a regular basis.
-Finally, they should make sure to stay on top of security upgrades issued by a trusted Internet Service Provider (ISP).
+Companies should also deploy anti-virus software on all corporate devices and implement virus database updates on a regular basis.
+Finally, they should stay on top of security upgrades issued by a trusted Internet Service Provider (ISP).

 Using the guide above, organizations will be able to more quickly spot some of the most common types of phishing attacks.
 Even so, that doesn’t mean they will be able to spot each and every phish.
 Phishing is constantly evolving to adopt new forms and techniques.

 With that in mind, it’s imperative that organizations conduct security awareness training on an ongoing basis so that their employees and executives can stay on top of phishing’s evolution.

 For more information on how your company’s personnel can spot a phish, please click here.